 This unique interactive theatre experience is not for the faint hearted.

-An exciting new Australian musical about John Flynn, the man who founded the Flying Doctor in Australia in 1927.
-Now Be Resourceful presented an industry showcase of In Like Flynn at the MC Showroom on 25 & 26 August 2017.
+An exciting Australian musical about John Flynn, the man who founded the Flying Doctor in Australia in 1927.
+Now Be Resourceful presented an industry showcase of In Like Flynn at the MC Showroom in 2017.
 Written by Geraldine Paterson with music co-composed by Craig Bryant and Mezz Coleman.

 It explores the conflict between a young visionary bringing change, and a conservative establishment wanting to cling to the status quo in a time of many unknowns.
 The stakes are high as individual lives and whole communities hang in the balance between life and death.
 Every decision matters.
 What is it going to cost the padre to see his vision become reality?
 Will the woman he loves wait for him as he pursues his dream?

 This latest original work by Scrambled Prince Theatre Company premiered at the 2020 Adelaide Fringe Festival.

 Written by Tom Franklin, and Co produced by Olivia Buckton-Smith, this modern adaptation of an old classic played to large crowds throughout the Adelaide Fringe Festival.
 Olivia played the role of a dissatisfied Titania as well as Co producing this piece.